 NO EVIDENCE TO SUGGEST THAT MOOCS PROMOTE ENROLLMENT IN PAYING PROGRAMS

 So are these new student populations actually signing up for expensive MBA and executive education programs?
-Christensen says more research is necessary in the revenue portion but suggests that MOOCs may benefit schools in less financial terms.
+Christensen says more research is necessary for the revenue portion but suggests that online education MOOCs may benefit schools in less financial terms.
 “My sense is that when I’ve spoken to the faculty it can help augment their teaching … then they can bring that back to the classroom in new ways,” she says.
 Co-researcher Brandon Alcom, Penn Global project manager, adds that MOOC research provides a playground for experimenting with new ways of instruction.
 “I think that’s one of the great frontiers of MOOC research …there’s the possibility of tracking student learning in a way that isn’t possible in a non-technology-assisted classroom setting,” he says.

 But as schools devote more resources to MOOCs, the cash cow programs like executive education will undoubtedly take a hit.
 At Wharton, exec ed accounts for 20% of the annual revenue; that figure jumps to 26% at Harvard Business School.
 MOOCs often draw top faculty, technology and resources, creating at the very least a distraction from programs for paying students.

 One thing, however, is clear, schools need to rethink the current MOOC monetization model.
 Many offer a certificate of completion for a fee.
 However, the Wharton study found that only 5% of enrollees completed all of the course material and assessments.
 Moreover, less than half (43%) indicated that a completion certificate was “extremely” or “very” important.